DETAILED ACTION

 With respect to claim 18, Harris discloses the attachment of claim 17 wherein the clip is configured to (capable of) automatically disengage from the handle when the clip is not grasped (not under stress as shown in Figs. 3 and 4 and subjected to gravitational force).

-With respect to claim 26, Harris discloses an attachment (Figs. 1-5) for a work tool (20) having a handle (22) and a trigger (23) adjustable between an on-position (Fig. 3) and an off-position (not shown), the attachment comprising: a clip (10) comprising a generally C-shaped or generally U-shaped profile (Figs. 1, 2 and 4) and a thin portion (thickness of 10 or the length of 11 relative to the overall length of claim 10) configured to (capable of) wrap about at least a (top) portion of the handle, the clip being configured for (capable of) holding the trigger in its on-position when the clip is engaged with the handle, the thin portion characterized by a thickness that is substantially less than a (curved) length of the (C-shaped) profile; and wherein the clip includes an exterior surface (of 10) configured for (capable of) manual grasping by a worker when the clip is engaged with the handle of the work tool.
+With respect to claim 26, Harris discloses an attachment (Figs. 1-5) for a work tool (20) having a handle (22) and a trigger (23) adjustable between an on-position (Fig. 3) and an off-position (not shown), the attachment comprising: a clip (10) comprising a generally C-shaped or generally U-shaped profile (Figs. 1, 2 and 4) and a first portion (areas with teeth 12b) having a (radial) width extending along the handle and configured to (capable of) wrap about at least a (top) portion of the handle, the clip being configured for (capable of) holding the trigger in its on-position when the clip is engaged with the handle, the first portion characterized by a (axial) thickness that is less than the width; and wherein the clip includes an exterior surface (of 10) configured for (capable of) manual grasping by a worker when the clip is engaged with the handle of the work tool.

 With respect to claim 27, Harris discloses the attachment of claim 26 wherein the exterior surface of the clip has a shape that generally matches a shape of an exterior gripping surface of the handle (Fig. 4).